aerian-studios/ignite-typescript-boilerplate/readme.md

 Contains your API service and other important utilities for your application.

-* `Api.js` - main API service, giving you an interface to communicate with your back end
+* `Api.tsx` - main API service, giving you an interface to communicate with your back end
-* `ExamplesRegistry.js` - lets you view component and Ignite plugin examples in your app
+* `ExamplesRegistry.tsx` - lets you view component and Ignite plugin examples in your app
-* `FixtureApi.js` - mocks your API service, making it faster to develop early on in your app
+* `FixtureApi.tsx` - mocks your API service, making it faster to develop early on in your app
-* `ImmutablePersistenceTransform.js` - part of the redux-persist implementation (will be removed)
-* `RehydrationServices.js` - part of the redux-persist implementation (will be removed)

 ### Lib